 We sat at the dinner table every night when I was living in my family home, and I love the idea of sitting with people while you eat- chatting about your day and relaxing for the evening.

 The same goes for shopping.
-Decide if you want to do a group shop, or each buy your own food.
+You could decide if you want to do a group shop or each buy your own food.

 Get to know the people you live with

 If you’re moving in with your partner, you will already know each other pretty well- but if you’re moving in with new friends or people you don’t know at all, it can be daunting.

 Try your best to get to know the people you live with.

 This might be as simple as knowing what they do for a living so you can be quiet at certain times of the day, or chatting to them after work.